SugarHouse Sportsbook Review

-The SugarHouse sportsbook brand currently can only be found in Connecticut.
-The site’s parent company favors the BetRivers brand, and has used that name going forward as it launches online sportsbooks in new states, aside from Connecticut.
+The SugarHouse sportsbook brand was only in Connecticut before operations were halted.
+The site’s parent company favors the BetRivers brand.
+It has used that name going forward as it launches online sportsbooks in new states.

 SugarHouse Sportsbook offers players a rare deal when it comes to online sports betting bonuses.
 New players will receive a 100% match up to $250 on their first deposit, with an unheard of play through requirement of just 1X.